zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I was going to break that up.
 If you're talking to the layperson, someone who is not familiar with what's going on here, how do you explain the Zizians to them?
 Is there a succinct way to do it?

 **ZMD**: I mean, I don't know.
-I thought that the other journalists who covered that story—I thought some of the—the _Wired_ piece was very good.
+I thought that the other journalists who covered that story—I thought the _Wired_ piece was very good.
 The _Guardian_ piece, I spoke to that reporter, was very good.

 **CM**: In your words, how would you explain it?